rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 git push -u origin feature/important-flag
 ```

 3. Let's get our tests running by executing a `--watch` on our tests.
 This will keep re-running our tests everytime there is a file change.
-It is hany to have this running in a new terminal session.
+It is handy to have this running in a new terminal session.
 ```bash
 npm run test -- --watch
 ```